 The show moved to its current home at the ASB Showgrounds in 1910 where it would draw record crowds for many years.
 The exceptions were 1918 when it was closed due to the influenza pandemic, and during World War II where the grounds became a military base.

 In 1953, the Auckland Manufacturers Association joined with the Auckland A&P Organisation to form the Easter Show to promote New Zealand goods.
 The first motto of the show was ‘What New Zealand makes and grows, makes New Zealand grow’.

 In the 1950s, the Easter Show became a big family event.
-Star attractions included agricultural competitions such as wood-chopping, children’s farmland, Polynesian Village and a radio show with Selwyn Toogood and Phil Stone.
+Star attractions included agricultural competitions such as wood-chopping, children’s farmland, Polynesian Village and a radio show with Selwyn Toogood and Phil Shone.

 The Easter Show wine competition also started, with the first wine entrants coming largely from vineyards in the Auckland region, along with five entrants from the Hawke’s Bay and Gisborne.
 Wines exhibited included hock, sauterne, claret and Burgundy.